nyvyn/autonomais/README.md

-Autonomais is built on [LangGraph](https://js.langchain.com/docs/langgraph) and [LangChain](https://js.langchain.com/docs/get_started/introduction), provding a flexible and powerful foundation.
+Autonomais is built on [LangGraph](https://js.langchain.com/docs/langgraph) and [LangChain](https://js.langchain.com/docs/get_started/introduction), providing a flexible and powerful foundation.

 The key addition of this library is to move the configuration of the graph workflows to attributes of the nodes.
 These attributes then guide the setup of the graph as found in `src/agents/GraphRunner`.